raulwwq0/Rock-Paper-Scissors/README.md

 # Frontend Mentor - Rock, Paper, Scissors

-### IMPORTANT: Look at the wiki to see the to-do lists where you can find the steps I followed to create this website
+### IMPORTANT: Look at the wiki to see the to-do lists, where you can find the steps I followed to create this website

 ## The challenge